ni/monodrive-documentation/docs/LV_client/utilities/mono_sensor_parser.md

 ### Inputs

+- **Sensor configuration:**  Sensor configuration on JSON format

 - **error in (Error Cluster):** Accepts error information wired from previously called VIs.
 This information can be used to decide if any functionality should be bypassed in the event of errors from other VIs.

 ### Outputs

+- **Port out:**  Number obtained from the configuration.
+This is the port number to open a TCP connection

+- **Stream dimensions:**  Width and height for the output image from any camera sensor, values obtained from the configuration

+- **include_annotation:**  True if the *include_annotation* tag was found and set to true on the  sensor configuration (only applies to camera sensors)

 - **error out (Error Cluster):** Accepts error information wired from previously called VIs.
 This information can be used to decide if any functionality should be bypassed in the event of errors from other VIs.